BrickMMO/tasks/set-hackathon.markdown

 ![BrickMMO City](images/brickmmo.png)

 As the city grows we will integrate more and more sets into the smart city.
 We would like to integrate a varity of interactive components.
 In this task you will choose an official LEGO set and design an interactive component.

+You will not be building and coding the interactive component.
+This is only a brainstorming session.
+Your concept may be completed by another groups of students in the future.

 In the past students have designed the following:

+### Loop Coaster

 The [Loop Coaster](https://www.lego.com/en-ca/product/loop-coaster-10303) that will run the ride on command: